 This semester you can see Dr. Disotell if you are part of the mechanical engineering program or if you are taking Thermodynamics I or Fluid Dynamics.

 In his short time here, Dr. Disotell has already started to make an impact at YSU.
-He has been involved in the effort to create a new student branch for the American Institute of Aeronautics (AIAA) on campus.
+He has been involved in the effort to create a new student branch for the American Institute of Aeronautics and Astronautics (AIAA) on campus.
 This new student organization will open new doors for students with career interests in the aerospace field.
 The organization will work to provide its members professional connections.
 You can read more about the AIAA branch here.

 Dr. Disotell has also expressed an urge to improve several components on campus for YSU engineering students.